faithfulco/andreashandelwebsite/content/talk/2020-01-your-brand/index.md

 math: false

 categories:
-  - talk
   - presentation
+  - career
 ---

 These are slides for a talk/discussion I led with our graduate students on ways to build and manage an online presence and overall personal brand.
-The [presentation slides (as pdf) are here.](2020_01_Building_your_Brand.pdf)
+The [presentation slides are here.](/presentations/2020-01-your-brand/2020_01_Building_your_Brand.html)